MicrosoftDocs/Viva/WorkplaceAnalytics/Get-Started/Prepare and upload organizational data.md

 Emp2@contoso.com,8/1/2016,8/15/2015,Mgr3@contoso.com,Pacific Standard Time,6,Sales,9,Midwest

 ### Allowed time zones
 The default time zone for Workplace Analytics is Pacific Standard Time.
-Visit Time zones in Workplace Analytics for a complete list of times zones you can use.
+Visit [[Time zones in Workplace Analytics]] for a complete list of times zones you can use.

 ## Step four - Upload data
 Once the .csv file has been created, the Workplace Analytics administrator can upload it into the service.

 ### To upload your organizational data to Workplace Analytics
-On the Settings page, click Organizational data.
+1. On the **Settings** page, click **Organizational data**.
-Browse to, and then upload your file.
+2. Browse to, and then upload your file.

 The upload process will verify that the file contains the required column headers.

-If your upload succeeds, you see an Upload successful message.
-If the file does not contain the required column headers, you will receive an error message.
+If your upload succeeds, you see an Upload successful message.If the file does not contain the required column headers, you will receive an error message.

 Once your data has been successfully uploaded, Workplace Analytics will perform additional validation and processing to complete provisioning.
 The Workplace Analytics team will contact your Workplace Analytics administrator if any problems arise.